SDS-AAU/DSBA-2021/content/m3/00_assignments/_index.md

 draft: false
 ---

-Here you will find all the assignments for this module.
+Here you will find all the and exercises assignments for this module.